 (R.C.
-2108.12 (current law); R.C.
-2108.18 and 2108.99 (the bill))
+2108.18 (former R.C.
+2108.12) and 2108.99)

-Current law prohibits a person from knowingly acquiring, receiving, or otherwise transferring a human organ, tissue, or eye for transplantation in exchange for valuable consideration.
-Valuable consideration does not include reasonable payments for the removal, processing, disposal, preservation, quality control, storage, transportation, or implantation of a part of a body.
-A person who violates the prohibition is guilty of a felony of the fifth degree.
+Former law prohibited a person from knowingly acquiring, receiving, or otherwise transferring a human organ, tissue, or eye for transplantation in exchange for valuable consideration.
+Valuable consideration did not include reasonable payments for the removal, processing, disposal, preservation, quality control, storage, transportation, or implantation of a part of a body.
+A person who violated the prohibition was guilty of a felony of the fifth degree.

-The bill contains a prohibition similar to the one in current law: it prohibits a person, for valuable consideration, from knowingly purchasing or selling a part for transplantation or therapy if removal of a part from an individual is intended to occur after the individual's death.
-Like current law, the bill also permits a person to charge a reasonable amount for the removal, processing, preservation, quality control, storage, transportation, implantation, or disposal of a part. establishes a higher penalty for violating its prohibition than under current law.
-Under the bill, a person who violates the prohibition is guilty of a felony of the third degree rather than a felony of the fifth degree.
+The act similarly prohibits a person, for valuable consideration, from knowingly purchasing or selling a part for transplantation or therapy if removal of a part from an individual is intended to occur after the individual's death.
+Also like former law, the act permits a person to charge a reasonable amount for the removal, processing, preservation, quality control, storage, transportation, implantation, or disposal of a part.
+However, the act establishes a higher penalty for violating its prohibition than under former law--a person who violates the prohibition is guilty of a felony of the third degree rather than a felony of the fifth degree.